holderlb/Deep-CWD-IHC/README.md

 manually-prepared set of tissue types: lymph node and obex.
 Step (3) uses a deep learning model trained on slides that have been manually annotated with regions denoting positive and negative examples of dorsal motor nuclei (in obex tissue), and positive and negative examples of follicles (in lymph node tissue).
+Each model accepts a 300x300 pixel tile and outputs the classification of that tile.
+Each model has the same structure and is trained in the same way, but using different training tiles.

 The image slides are assumed to be in SVS format.
 The annotations are assumed to be added via QuPath, which are extracted in GeoJSON format.